Ph.D. in Statistics

 Email: tortorac1 at gmail dot com

-Current research includes: model based clustering, clustering algorithms, mixed-type data analysis, dimension reduction, outlier detection, clustering with missing values, probabilistic distance clustering.
+Current research includes model-based clustering, clustering algorithms, mixed-type data analysis, dimension reduction, outlier detection, clustering with missing values, and probabilistic distance clustering.

-Cristina qualified as “Maître de Conférences” in applied mathematics in 2013, France, she obtained her Master degree in Statistics (Statistica per le decisione e l’analisi dei sistemi complessi) at the University of Naples “Federico II” in 2008 and obtained her Master 2 (Economie quantitative des comportements et des marchés) at the University “Lumiére Lyon II” in 2009.
+Cristina qualified as Associate professor in Statistics in Italy in June 2020 and as “Maître de Conférences” in applied mathematics in 2013, France, she obtained her Master degree in Statistics (Statistica per le decisione e l’analisi dei sistemi complessi) at the University of Naples “Federico II” in 2008 and obtained her Master 2 (Economie quantitative des comportements et des marchés) at the University “Lumiére Lyon II” in 2009.